About us > Our board of directors

 Alan Convery, President

-Alan is responsible for overseeing the strategic direction of TD Bank Group’s corporate community giving as it relates to Creating Opportunities for Young People which encompasses programmes that: promote children’s reading and literacy; support young people from diverse and underserved communities to develop to their full potential; and create opportunities for young people to access and contribute to arts and culture in Canada.
-He also manages TD’s corporate community giving that reflects the bank’s commitment to diversity, hospitals and health care in Canada, social services, and arts & culture sponsorships.
-Alan oversees TD’s commitment to the Children’s Miracle Network which alone raises more than $5 million for children’s hospitals in Canada.
-Alan joined TD in 1989 holding a series of various managerial positions throughout Ontario in the retail bank network.
+Alan is responsible for overseeing the strategic direction of the Toronto International Film Festival’s government relations portfolio and its charitable foundations partnerships.
+Until 2016, Alan was responsible for community investment at TD Bank Group encompassing programmes that promoted children’s reading and literacy; supported young people from diverse and underserved communities to develop to their full potential; and created opportunities for young people to access and contribute to arts and culture in Canada.
 A graduate of Brock University in Honours Business Administration, Alan is also a Certified Financial Planner.
-Sitting on the charitable board of the National Youth Orchestra of Canada, Alan also received the International Corporate Volunteer of the Year Award from the Children’s Miracle Network in 2007.
-Additionally, for his commitment to children’s reading and literacy, he received an Honourary Lifetime Membership from the Association of Canadian Publishers in 2012.
+Sitting on the charitable board of the Performing Arts Information Services supporting the Toronto Alliance for the Performing Arts, Alan also received the International Corporate Volunteer of the Year Award from the Children’s Miracle Network in 2007.
+Additionally, for his commitment to children’s reading and literacy, he received an Honourary Lifetime Membership from the Association of Canadian Publishers in 2012 and he is also a recipient of the Queen Elizabeth II Diamond Jubilee Medal.

 Jeff Burnham, Treasurer